Toward robust early-warning models: A horse race, ensembles and model uncertainty

 With the aim of tackling the classification problem at hand, this paper uses two conceptually different estimation strategies.
 First, we use cross-validation for preventing overfitting and for objective comparisons of generalization performance.
 Second, we test the performance of methods when applied in the manner of a real-time exercise.

-The resampling method of cross-validation (\citet{Stone1977}) is commonly used in machine learning to assess the generalization performance of a model on out-of-sample data and to prevent overfitting.
-In this paper, cross-validation is used in two ways.
+The resampling method of cross-validation, as introduced by \citet{Stone1977} in the 1970s, is commonly used in machine learning to assess the generalization performance of a model on out-of-sample data and to prevent overfitting.
+Out of a range of different approaches to cross-validation, we make use of so-called $K$-fold cross-validation.
+In line with the famous evidence by \citet{Shao1993}, leave-\LyXZeroWidthSpace \LyXZeroWidthSpace one-\LyXZeroWidthSpace \LyXZeroWidthSpace out cross-validation does not lead to a consistent estimate of the underlying true model, whereas certain kinds of leave-\LyXZeroWidthSpace \LyXZeroWidthSpace \emph{n}-\LyXZeroWidthSpace \LyXZeroWidthSpace out cross-\LyXZeroWidthSpace \LyXZeroWidthSpace validation are consistent.
+Further, \citet{Breiman1996b} shows that leave-one-out cross-validation may also run into trouble with the problem that a small change in the data causes a large change in the model selected, whereas \citet{BreimanSpector1992} and \citet{Kohavi1995} found that $K$-fold works better than leave-one-out cross-validation.
+For an extensive survey article on cross-validation see \citet{ArlotCelisse2010}.
+Cross-validation is used here in two ways.
 The first aim of cross-validation is to function as a tool for model selection for obtaining optimal free parameters, with the aim of generalizing data rather than (over)fitting on in-sample data.
 The other aim relates to objective comparisons of models' performance on out-of-sample data, given an identical sampling for the cross-validated model estimations.
-The scheme used is commonly referred to as $K$-fold cross-validation.
-This process of $K$-fold cross-validation is as follows: \begin{enumerate} \item Randomly split the set of observations into $K$ folds of approximately equal size. \item For the $k\mbox{th}$ out-of-sample validation fold, fit a model to and compute an optimal threshold $\tau^{*}$ using $U_{r}^{K-1}(\mu)$ with the remaining $K-1$ folds, also called the in-sample data.
+The scheme used herein involves sampling data into $K$ folds for cross-validation and functions as follows: \begin{enumerate} \item Randomly split the set of observations into $K$ folds of approximately equal size. \item For the $k\mbox{th}$ out-of-sample validation fold, fit a model to and compute an optimal threshold $\tau^{*}$ using $U_{r}^{K-1}(\mu)$ with the remaining $K-1$ folds, also called the in-sample data.